dvillavicencio/fetch-receipt-processor/README.md

 # Receipt Processor
 > Developed by Daniel Villavicencio

-Receipt processor was made using Spring Boot and Java 21.
+Receipt processor was made using Spring Boot, PostgresQL and Java 21.

 ___